nitrogene/Benchmark/README.md

 |            AsyncMethodAwaitInvocation |     Clr |       Default |          69.111 ns |  1.00 |

 # String

+        [Benchmark]
+        public bool StringEquals() =>
+            "All the world's a stage, and all the men and women merely players: they have their exits and their entrances; and one man in his time plays many parts, his acts being seven ages."
+            .Equals(
+                "All the world's a stage, and all the men and women merely players: they have their exits and their entrances; and one man in his time plays many parts, his acts being seven ages!"
+                );

+        [Benchmark]
+        public void StringIndexOf() =>
+            "All the world's a stage, and all the men and women merely players: they have their exits and their entrances; and one man in his time plays many parts, his acts being seven ages."
+            .IndexOf('.');

+        [Benchmark]
+        public int IndexOfAny() =>
+            "All the world's a stage, and all the men and women merely players: they have their exits and their entrances; and one man in his time plays many parts, his acts being seven ages."
+            .IndexOfAny(s_chars);

+        [Benchmark]
+        public string StringToLowerChangesNeeded() =>
+            "This is a test to see what happens when we call ToLower."
+            .ToLower();

+        [Benchmark]
+        public string StringToLowerAlreadyCased() =>
+            "this is a test to see what happens when we call tolower."
+            .ToLower();

+        [Benchmark]
+        public string[] StringSplit() =>
+            "All the world's a stage, and all the men and women merely players: they have their exits and their entrances; and one man in his time plays many parts, his acts being seven ages."
+            .Split(s_seps);

+        [Benchmark]
+        public string StringConcatCharEnumerable() =>
+            string.Concat(Enumerable.Range(0, 1000).Select(i => (char)('a' + i % 26)));

 |                     Method |     Job |     Toolchain |         Mean | Ratio |
 |--------------------------- |-------- |-------------- |-------------:|------:|
 |               StringEquals | Default | .NET Core 2.0 |     18.90 ns |  0.89 |